mandarini/ngc-workshop-docs/Chapter_08.md

 1. We are passing the user's display name (_userAuth_) down into our children components as properties, `[userAuth]`.
 The same way as we passed this property down to our `<app-chat>` component from `<app-root>`.
-2. We create a container for the messages, and inside that we are looping through the array of messages we are going to receive from Firebase (in the next step).
-Then, we are passing the received message again as a property to the `<app-message>` component.
+2. We create a container for the messages, and inside that we are looping through the `messages` array that we received from Firebase in the previous step.
+Then, we are passing each received message again as a property to the `<app-message>` component.